Sassafras is a hallucinogen that’s also known as methylenedioxyamphetamine (MDA). You might also hear it called sass or sally.

 But it isn’t all unicorns and rainbows.
 It can have some not so pleasant effects, too.

-Sassafras and molly have a lot of similarities beyond their almost identical chemical names.
+Sassafras (methylenedioxyamphetamine) and molly (3,4-methylenedioxymethamphetamine) have a lot of similarities beyond their almost identical chemical names.

 Sassafras usually comes in pill form.
-It can also be found in capsules or white powder that are consumed or sniffed.
-The powder is thought to be more potent than pills.
+It can also be found in capsules or as a white powder that can be consumed or sniffed.

 You can expect to feel the effects of sassafras within 20 to 90 minutes of taking it, according to anecdotal reports.

-A sassafras high can last from 2 to 5 hours, depending on the dose.
-The aftereffects or “comedown” tend to last about an hour.
+A sassafras high can last from 8 to 12 hours, depending on the dose.
+The aftereffects, or “comedown,” tend to last about an hour.

 Keep in mind that most people describe the comedown as not being very pleasant.
 Feelings of fatigue and depression are common and can linger for a few days.